Magalì Vettorazzo

-Maria "Magalì" Vettorazzo (16 March 1942 – 18 June 2018) was an Italian female pentathlete who won a bronze medal at the 1967 Mediterranean Games in 100 metres hurdles.
+Maria "Magalì" Vettorazzo (16 March 1942 – 19 June 2018) was an Italian female pentathlete who won a bronze medal at the 1967 Mediterranean Games in 100 metres hurdles.

 Biography

-She has 32 caps, from 1960 t 1971, in the Italy national athletics team and She was the first Italian woman of the history to jump over 6 metres in long jump.
+Vettorazzo earned 32 caps, from 1960 to 1971, with the Italy national athletics team and she was the first Italian woman to jump over 6 metres in long jump.
 She competed at the 1968 Olympics and finished in 21st place.
 She also participated at three editions of the European Athletics Championships.

-National titles

-She won 18 national championships at individual senior level.
+She won 18 national championships at the individual senior level.